 How Drones Are Used to Optimize Physical Security

 The use of drones and other UAVs (unmanned aerial vehicles) in the security industry has been widely debated over the past years.
 Uncertainty around FAA regulations, safety, privacy and technical issues were cause for concern.
 Nevertheless, drone technology will only grow in the coming years.
 Industries across the globe are increasingly adopting drone technology to improve safety, drive efficiency and gather data.
-According to forecasts, the global commercial drone market size valued at USD 13.44 billion in 2020 is likely to expand at a compound annual growth rate of 57.5% from 2021 to 2028.
+According to forecasts, the size of the global drone market is likely to expand at a compound annual growth rate of 25%, reaching US$ 279 Billion by the end of 2032.

 This massive growth can be attributed to the multiple innovative uses of drones in the security industry including monitoring assets, threat detection, emergency response, inventory surveillance and data collection for actionable business insights.
 Additionally, drones are witnessing high demand due to their capability to work at potentially dangerous and inaccessible places.
 The 2021 FAA Rule changes may encourage even greater market growth.

 Drones can provide a lot of possibilities as a physical security technology tool.
 Let’s figure out the most important use cases, challenges and the role of AI technology in increasing drone technology adoption for security purposes.